12 Couple Journal Ideas for Relationship Fun

 You can use it for venting, sharing your day, or even sending little love note blurbs whenever you’re thinking about your partner!

-11. Fill a Mason Jar With 100 Reasons Why I Love You
+21. Fill a Mason Jar With 100 Reasons Why I Love You

 My boyfriend and I dealt with long distance pretty early in our relationship, so our first Christmas together involved a cross-country visit to see each other.
-My Christmas present to him was exactly this: a mason jar with 100 reasons why I loved him.
-He absolutely loved it!

 I bought a small mason jar and mini sticky notes to write my little “reasons” on, folded them up, and placed them in the jar.
 This is a great idea because it’s something you can either mail off, or save for when you see them in person next!